 Players/parents have been informed of and encouraged to self-monitor for signs and symptoms of COVID-19.
 The following policies and procedures are being implemented to assess players’ health status prior to entering the field and for players to report when they are sick or experiencing symptoms.
 If a player has a temperature or is exhibiting symptoms of COVID-19 they are to stay home.

-Player’s temperature will be taken at home prior to arriving for practice or games.
-If a player has a temperature above 100.4 degrees, they must to stay home.
-By allowing their sons and daughters to attend games or practices, parents are confirming that their players do not have a temperature above 100.4 and they have not been exposed to anyone with COVID in the last 7 days or having and of the COVID symptoms.
+Player’s temperature will be taken at home prior to arriving for practice.
+If a player has a temperature above 100.4 degrees, they must stay home.
+By allowing their sons and daughters to attend practices, parents are confirming that their players do not have a temperature above 100.4 and they have not been exposed to anyone with COVID in the last 10 days or having and of the COVID symptom; this time can be reduced to 7 days if the results of a COVID test received during this time was negative.
 Sartell Soccer Association has implemented leave policies that promote players staying at home when they are sick, when household members are sick, or when required by a health care provider to isolate or quarantine themselves or a member of their household.
 Players will not be penalized for staying home due to fever, high temperatures, sick, not feeling well, exposure to another person with COVID-19 related systems, etc. It is SSA’s belief that health is of the utmost importance.

 If a player has been diagnosed with COVID-19, please quarantine for 14 days.
 If at any time a player has symptoms of COVID-19, please get tested immediately.
-If player has had high exposure (consistent time within 6 feet) of someone with COVID-19, monitor yourself for symptoms and quarantine for 7 days if no symptoms exist.
-If player has had medium exposure (consistent exposure with social distancing), monitor yourself for symptoms and quarantine as needed if symptoms exist.
-If player has had low exposure (very little exposure with social distancing), monitor yourself for symptoms.
+If player has had exposure (consistent time within 6 feet) of someone with COVID-19, monitor yourself for symptoms and quarantine for 10 days if no symptoms exist; this time can be reduced to 7 days if the results of a COVID test received during this time was negative.

 In addition, a policy has been implemented to protect the privacy of players’ health status and health information.
 Teams and parents will be notified when a player has tested positive for COVID-19.
 If a player does test positive, the Minnesota Department of Health will work with the family to determine tracings of who they came in contact with over the past seven days.
 If the Minnesota Dept of Public Health contacts the club, we will have a roster of each player in attendance that may have come in contact with that player.
 Coaches are to keep any and all health-related issues private as they are exposed to them.
 Cases of COVID-19 need to be communicated to players/parents so they understand and can assess what their exposure level has been with that particular person.